Setting: a village in Italy; early 19th century

 The laborers return to the fields, and Nemorino musters his courage for a private word.
 Adina is dismissive – he should hurry off to visit his dying uncle rather than hopelessly pursuing her, as he may lose his inheritance to someone else.
 The smitten young man is indifferent to financial gain.

 Nemorino arrives presently, still distraught over the rapidly approaching marriage.
 Dulcamara suggests he double the dose and offers another bottle of the elixir for sale.
 The young man admits he is flat broke, abruptly bringing an end to the transaction.
 Belcore advises him to enlist as a soldier – there are twenty scudi in it if he does.
-Nemorino barely hesitates and signs on the dotted line.
+Nemorino barely hesitates.

 Scene two – The village square Giannetta brings news to the village that Nemorino’s uncle has passed away, leaving his nephew a fortune.
 Nemorino enters, newly empowered by the two bottles of the claret-colored tonic he has consumed and unaware of the recent turn of events.
 All the village girls suddenly find him intriguing, and he is certain of the potion’s potency.